 Architect In ChargeDaniel Sauter

-From the architect.
+Text description provided by the architects.
 This family house was planned and built during the creation of the surrounding agricultural farmstead.

 The new house is located a short distance from the farm complex, in the middle of an orchard.